AWADREE/Sound-Sanity-Audio-Display-Router/README.md

 ### ✅ Using the App

 1. **Launch Sound Sanity**
-   Run the app as **Administrator** to enable full access to system audio features.
+   Run the app Through **Sound Sanity.exe** , the app will run as **Administrator** to enable full access to system audio features.

 2. **System Tray Access**
-   Once launched, the app runs in the system tray (look for the 🎵 audio icon).
+   Once launched, the app runs in the system tray.

 3. **Open Menu**
    Right-click the tray icon to access the app's main menu and settings.